twinfoundation/federated-catalogue/packages/federated-catalogue-models/docs/reference/interfaces/ICatalogueEntryGetRequest.md

 > **id**: `string`

-The id of Participant to get.
+The ID of the entry (Participant, Service, etc.) to get.